 For those who are serious about a career in psychology, being a psych major is not necessarily a hardened prerequisite for all graduate programs in the field.
 While the majority of applicants to master’s and doctoral psych programs will possess a B.A. or B.S. in psychology or a closely related field, many programs only require the completion of a number of core classes.

 Prerequisites vary from school to school.
-For example, Hofstra’s Ph.D. program requires that applicants have achieved a B or better in an undergraduate statistics course and an experimental psychology (lab) course.
+For example, Hofstra’s PhD program requires that applicants have achieved strong grades in an undergraduate statistics course, research design, abnormal psych and an experimental psychology (lab) course.
 Pitt’s Graduate School of Psychology requires applicants to have completed a minimum of 12 undergraduate credits in psychology, one abnormal psych class, and one advanced mathematics course.

 Many programs require applicants to take the GRE Psychology exam as well.
-It stands to reason that someone who majored in psychology will have an edge since they have received more formal schooling on the subject than non-majors.
+It stands to reason that someone who majored in psychology will have an edge.
+After all, they have received more formal schooling on the subject than non-majors.

-The Psy.D., or Doctor of Psychology degree, is a fairly recent creation, having emerged in the 1970s to answer the call for better practical training for future clinicians.
-However, it is important that aspiring practitioners plan the financial end, given that most Psy.D. programs offer relatively little financial aid (aside from loans) and graduate students with debt running well into the six figures (Andrew and Michael also published a study that speaks to this debt).
-Ph.D.’s are a better route for those who wish to enter academia or other research-focused areas of the field, however, many who obtain a Ph.D. also enter the field as clinicians.
+The Psy.D, or Doctor of Psychology degree, is a fairly recent creation.
+It emerged in the 1970s to answer the call for better practical training for future clinicians.
+PhD’s are a better route for those who wish to enter academia or other research-focused areas of the field.
+However, many who obtain a PhD also enter the field as clinicians.

 The job market for psychologists looks decent with positions expected to grow about as fast as average in the coming decade.
-Those with doctoral degrees or specialty certifications in fields such as school psychology or industrial-organizational psychology will fare best.
+Those with doctoral degrees or specialty certifications such as school psychology will fare best.